 Gain real world pre-professional experience

-As part of the EVST curriculum, each student specializes in a specific area of environmental studies and sustainability.
-The 20 credit Specializations build upon the Environmental Studies core and prepare you with the knowledge and skills needed to develop your specific field of interest.
+As part of the EVST curriculum, each student chooses to specialize in an area of environmental studies and sustainability.
+The specializations build upon the core EVST curriculum and prepare you with the knowledge and skills needed to develop your specific field of interest.

-EVST senior Kasi Gaarenstroom wins spirit of SU award!
-On campus, Kasi is often seen helping fellow SU students navigate SU resources at the Redhawk Resource HUB Desk.
-As Director of Events for SU SEAC, Kasi has coordinated events including Fall Ball, Quadstock and dozens of programs each quarter.
-Off campus, Kasi has volunteered for the World School and the Northwest Outdoor Science School where she created a water system curriculum for 6th graders.
-Way to go Kasi!
+EVST student Kasi Gaarenstroom is the 2018 winner of the spirit of SU award.
+Kasi is often seen helping fellow SU students navigate SU resources at the Redhawk Resource HUB Desk.
+As Director of Events for SU SEAC, Kasi has coordinated Fall Ball, Quadstock and dozens of programs each quarter.
+Kasi volunteers for the World School and the Northwest Outdoor Science School where she created a water system curriculum for 6th graders.